Climate and Average Weather Year Round in New Orleans Louisiana, United States

 Based on the tourism score, the best times of year to visit New Orleans for warm-weather activities are from late March to mid May and from late September to mid November.

-The hot season lasts for 4.1 months, from May 19 to September 22, with an average daily high temperature above 87°F. The hottest day of the year is July 14, with an average high of 92°F and low of 78°F.
+The hot season lasts for 4.1 months, from May 19 to September 22, with an average daily high temperature above 87°F. The hottest month of the year in New Orleans is July, with an average high of 92°F and low of 78°F.

-The cool season lasts for 2.9 months, from November 29 to February 24, with an average daily high temperature below 69°F. The coldest day of the year is January 8, with an average low of 47°F and high of 63°F.
+The cool season lasts for 2.8 months, from November 29 to February 24, with an average daily high temperature below 69°F. The coldest month of the year in New Orleans is January, with an average low of 48°F and high of 63°F.

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.